2020 Philadelphia Phillies season: COVID-19 outbreak

-Philadelphia Phillies host the New York Mets without fans at Citizens Bank Park on September 16, 2020 as viewed from behind centerfield gate with Phandemic Crew.
+Philadelphia Phillies host the New York Mets without fans at Citizens Bank Park on September 16, 2020 as viewed from behind centerfield gate with Phandemic Krew.

 The Marlins' opening day catcher Jorge Alfaro was placed on the injured list after testing positive for COVID-19 earlier in the day.
 First baseman Garrett Cooper and outfielder Harold Ramírez also tested positive for COVID-19 shortly thereafter.
 Two days later prior to the final game of the opening series, Marlins' pitcher José Ureña tested positive for COVID-19 and was scratched from his start.
 Following the game the Marlins delayed their flight back to Miami due to concerns of an outbreak.

 On July 27, the Marlins' home opener against the Baltimore Orioles was postponed amid reports that eight new players had tested positive for COVID-19.
 Reports stated that 11 Marlins players and two coaches had tested positive.
 MLB also postponed the Phillies' next game against the Yankees as the Yankees would be using the same clubhouse as the Marlins.
 The Marlins remained in Philadelphia pending further testing.

 On July 28, sources reported that at least four more members of the Marlins had tested positive for COVID-19.
 In five days, the Marlins had a total of 17 people test positive for the virus.
 On the same day, the MLB announced that the Marlins and Phillies seasons would be put on hold and their opponents' schedules adjusted.

 The Phillies' home-and-home series with the New York Yankees was postponed due to the COVID-19 outbreak.
 The July 31 game with the Toronto Blue Jays was also postponed and rescheduled as an August 1 traditional doubleheader.
 However, on July 30 after an unnamed coach and Phillies' clubhouse worker tested positive (which were later determined to be false positives), the Blue Jays series was postponed.